Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

  - **Hard Constraints**: For each vertex, a line will be drawn from the simulated mesh to its corresponding reference point on those vertices where its Hard Constraints weight is greater than 0.0.
  - **Soft Constraints**: For each vertex, a line will be drawn from the simulated mesh to its corresponding reference point on those vertices where its Soft Constraints weight is greater than 0.0.
- - **Slide Constraints**: For each vertex, a line will be drawn from the simulated mesh to its corresponding reference point on those vertices where its Soft Constraints weight is greater than 0.0.
+ - **Slide Constraints**: For each vertex, a line will be drawn from the simulated mesh to its corresponding reference point on those vertices where its Slide Constraints weight is greater than 0.0.

 Enabling the debugger and selecting one of these constraints will draw lines from the influenced vertices in the simulated mesh to their corresponding reference vertices.

 <figure markdown>
   ![skin editor debug example](images/skin_debug.png)
-  <figcaption><b>Figure 4</b>: Debugger enabled displaying hard constraints, slide constraints and soft constraints with different configurations. </figcaption>
+  <figcaption><b>Figure 4</b>: Debugger enabled displaying Hard Constraints, slide constraints and soft constraints with different configurations. </figcaption>
 </figure>

 ### Debugger attributes

-The following attributes can be modified to better customize the appereance of these lines:

  - **Debug** (Boolean, False): Enable or Disable the debug functionalities in the viewport for the AdnSkin deformer.
  - **Feature** (Enumerator, "Hard Constraints"): A list of debuggable features for this deformer.
-     - Hard Constraints: Draw hard constraints connections from the simulated mesh to the reference mesh.
+     - Hard Constraints: Draw Hard Constraints connections from the simulated mesh to the reference mesh.
      - Soft Constraints: Draw soft constraints connections from the simulated mesh to the reference mesh.
      - Slide Constraints: Draw slide constraints connections from the simulated mesh to the reference mesh.
  - **Width Scale** (Float, 3.0): Modifies the width of all lines.